-Management actions and targets Key implementation agency(s) Referring plan(s) Clim ate Package 1: Climate change response This respo and t In pa This RCT This package proposes actions that respond to the challenge of climate change by helping the North Central region to take responsibility for net greenhouse gas emissions, by developing an improved understanding of the impacts of climate change and thereby enabling actions that improve the resilience of natural systems and primary industry in the face of climate change.
-In part the package is based on implementation of the Regional Response to Climate Change Action Plan.
-This package addresses the resource condition target for climate, RCT CL5.
+Management actions and targets Key implementation agency(s) Referring plan(s) Clim ate Package 1: Climate change response • respo and t In pa package proposes actions that respond to the challenge of climate change onsibility for net greenhouse gas emissions, by developing an improved un hereby enabling actions that improve the resilience of natural systems are rt the package is based on implementation of the Regional Response to nderstanding of the impaid of primary industry in the Climate Change Action acts of climate change e face of climate change.
+Plan. package addresses the resource condition target for climate, RCT C BD2 and BD3.
+L5.
 The package also indirectly addresses CL1 Finalise the Regional Response to Climate Change Action Plan by 2004 and implement key actions by 2008.
 NCCMA Climate Change Action Plan CL2 Develop understanding of implications of climate change scenarios for management of dryland and irrigated land and associated assets and services by 2008.
 DPI CL3 Develop farming systems and management practices that increase resilience in the face of climate variability and climate change by 2008.
 DPI CL4 Conduct a second comprehensive greenhouse gas emissions audit for the North Central region during 2005.
 NCCMA Climate Change Action Plan CL5 Develop greenhouse gas emissions audit tool for use by individual landholders/primary producers.
 NCCMA CL6 Assess the implications for climate change scenarios for flooding, water way management and riparian and wetland health and develop management response by 2008.
 NCCMA, DSE CL7 Coordinate community participation in climate change activities to increase regional awareness of climate change.
-NCCMA, Local government, CVGA stakeholders Climate Change Action Plan, Municipal Greenhouse Action Plans Note : Management actions from other packages (BD7, 8; DL1,3; WW1,2) will : also help to achieve the RCT CL5.
+NCCMA, Local government, CVGA stakeholders Climate Change Action Plan, Municipal Greenhouse Action Plans Note: Management actions from other packages (BD7, 8; DL1,3; WW1,2) will a also help to achieve the RCT CL5.